AntonioMartinezLopez/planeo/README.md

 - `dev/install.sh`: This script checks and installs all dependencies needed for running the development environment
 - `dev/start.sh`: This scripts starts the development environment.

-### Generating Access Tokens (For backend testingse)
+### Generating Access Tokens (For backend testing)

-- `backend/get_test_token.sh`: This scripts is used to login to the local instance realm using client credentials grant.
+- `backend/get_test_token.sh`: This script is used to login to the local instance realm using client credentials grant.
 You can either login as Admin, Planner or User

 <br>
 <center>